 - pin (int) The GPIO pin which the sensor is attached to.
 See Pin Numbering (page 3) for valid pin numbers. - queue\len (int) The length of the queue used to store values read from the sensor.
 This defaults to 1 which effectively disables the queue.
 If your motion sensor is particularly "twitchy" you may wish to increase this value. - sample\rate (float) The number of values to read from the device (and append to the internal queue) per second.
 Defaults to 100. - threshold (float) Defaults to 0.5.
-When the mean of all values in the internal queue rises above this value, the sensor will be considered "active" by the is\active (page 79) property, and all appropriate events will be fired. - partial (bool) When False (the default), the object will not return a value for is\active (page 79) until the internal queue has filled with values.
-Only set this to True if you require values immediately after object construction. - pin\factory (Factory (page 166)) See API Pins (page 163) for more information (this is an advanced feature which most users can ignore).
+When the mean of all values in the internal queue rises above this value, the sensor will be considered "active" by the is\active (page 84) property, and all appropriate events will be fired. - partial (bool) When False (the default), the object will not return a value for is\active (page 84) until the internal queue has filled with values.
+Only set this to True if you require values immediately after object construction. - pull\up (bool) If False (the default), the GPIO pin will be pulled low by default.
+If True, the GPIO pin will be pulled high by the sensor. - pin\factory (Factory (page 176)) See API Pins (page 173) for more information (this is an advanced feature which most users can ignore).